corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/cordapps/api-flows.md

 The `initiator`:

 1. Sends the transaction to the notary.
-2. Waits to receive the notarised transaction.
+2. Waits to receive the notarized transaction.
 3. Records the transaction locally.
 4. Stores any relevant states in the vault.
 5. Sends the transaction to the counterparty for recording.